 We beg to inform you that the doves are still tender and the lambs still too young and that the time of green ears (of barley corn) has not yet arrived.
 It seems advisable to me and my colleagues to add thirty days to this year.10

-Next, the style of the letters of the Nasim were quite different after 70 C.E.
-We see this contrast in the form letter quoted above by Maimonides, which we will provided here again for comparison’s sake:
+Next, the style of the letters of the Nasim was quite different after 70 C.E.
+We see this contrast in the form letter quoted above by Maimonides, which we will provide here again for comparison’s sake:

 This year requires intercalation on account of the lateness of the tequphah, and because of the lateness of the barley harvest or the unripe condition of the tree fruits: moreover, the kids are too young, and the pigeon squabs too tender.13

 As you can see, the lateness of the tequphah (spring equinox) is coupled together with either the lateness of the barley harvest or the unripe condition of the tree fruits.
 Then listed separately as “moreover” come the auxiliary conditions.